AMERICAN STANDARD(TM) ADVOCATES FOR CONTINUED HYGIENE VIGILANCE WITH HYGIENECLEAN(TM)

 In addition to this, such innovations and designs also provide other benefits such as time savings from not having to clean as often, without having to worry about the implications on hygiene for consumers.

-The Acacia SupaSleek™ toilets feature the PowerRim™ technology – a rimless water channel design engineered for a powerful clean performance.
+The Acacia SupaSleek™one-piece toilet features the PowerRim™ technology – a rimless water channel design engineered for a powerful clean performance.
 The Acacia SupaSleek™ Collection toilets also feature thin and sleek lines to make cleaning even easier.
 And when it comes to tough stains, the award-winning Aqua Ceramic™ harnesses the power of water to penetrate between contaminants and the toilet surface, ensuring that waste is lifted off easily with every flush.

 A Safer Bathroom Environment